 It has been a challenge to find good, comprehensive videos about different tribes of Native Americans on YouTube.
-The few I have found are listed below and I will update as I find more.
-If you have a Netflix membership, you may want to check out this list of videos.
+The few I have found are listed below.
+If you have a Netflix membership, you may want to check out this list of videos about Native American cultures.
 I have read great things about the first set of documentaries, We Shall Remain, and we will be checking those out.

 Here are a few short videos to get you started:

 The Wampanoag people live in the Northeastern United States and were the first natives the Pilgrims met.
 This video shares a bit about their culture.

 Native Peoples of the Southwest: This video gives a short summary of the houses, crafts, and lives of Native Americans in this area.